honnnei/react-quiz-app/README.md

 - working with params

 # Challenged we overcome:
-- passing state through the Link
+- passing state through the Link properties - props.location.state
 - giving mock props and params to components in tests
 - struggling to iterate through one Question component with different prop - hence we added the Next Question component which displays the correct answer :)

 # Struggles:
+- editing the style of radio buttons
+- mixing params, props and state in our use of data which makes things more confusing
+- creating a new player onChange and saving it into Scores Array

 # What we would do differently: